 Maurice Ewing and J. Lamar Worzel Professor of Geophysics & Chair of the Department of Earth and Environmental Engineering, Columbia University

 Associate Director, Earth Institute at Columbia University

-The event is hosted by SCEPA's Economics of Climate Change project, headed by economist Willi Semmler.
-It is generously supported by the Fritz Thyssen Foundation and The New School's Tishman Center for Environment and Design (TEDC).
+The event was hosted by SCEPA's Economics of Climate Change project, headed by economist Willi Semmler.
+It was generously supported by the Fritz Thyssen Foundation and The New School's Tishman Center for Environment and Design (TEDC).